limikael/blockchainwalletmock/README.md

 The goal is that the API should follow that of https://blockchain.info/api/blockchain_wallet_api, but it is not 100% complete currently.
 If there is something missing give me a shout and I might be interested in adding the functions you need, or feel free to contribute... :)

+The ID:s for addresses and transaction hashes are not real bitcoin addresses, but actually random MD5 sums.
+This is deliberate in order to not confuse them with real bitcoin addresses.

 Apart from the functions docummented there, there are some special ones prefixed with `debug_` that we can use for debugging.

+`/debug_incoming?address=$address&amount=$amount`

+* __address__ The address that should receive an incoming payment.
+* __amount__ The amount to add to the balance of the address.

+Simulates an incoming transactions.
+If we have a callback registered it will be called in the same way as when we use the blockchain.info API.

+`debug_confirmation?address=$address&transaction=$transaction&confirmations=$confirmations`

+* __address__ _optional_ The address that should receive confirmations for all its transactions.
+* __transaction__ _optional_ The transaction hash of the transaction that should receive a confirmation.
+* __confirmations__ _optional_ The number of confirmations to add.

+Simulates one or several confirmations.
+Both the address and transaction hash is optional, in which case all transactions will receive a confirmation.

+`/debug_clear`

+Clear all the data in the database.